jupyterhub/repo2docker/docs/source/faq.md

 If you have a question & have found an answer, send a PR to add it here!

+## How should I specify another version of Python 3?

+Currently the best way to do this is by using an ``environment.yaml`` file and setting the language to whichever version of Python you like.

 ## Can I use repo2docker to bootstrap my own Dockerfile?

 No, you can't.